Infrastructure/Beautification Application Information

 8. All costs associated with the preparation and submission of this application will be borne by the applicant.

-10. One (1) stapled original PLUS seven (7), for a TOTAL of 8, stapled copies of the application.
+10. One (1) stapled original PLUS FIVE (5), for a TOTAL OF 6, stapled copies of the application.
 Electronic copies (see #5 above) should be sent via e-mail.

 NOTE: Incomplete or late applications and/or electronic submittals will not be accepted.
 POSTMARKS WILL NOT BE ACCEPTED.
 Applications should be submitted to the address delineated below.
 At the time the application is received by the County, it will be date and time stamped and recorded.